Chess Basics: How To Move the Pieces

 There are two things every chess player needs to learn before they can start playing games: how to name the squares on a chess board and how to move the pieces.
-In this opening installment of our series on chess basics, we’ll cover both topics, as well as an important rule for in-person play and some fun variants students can try out at home for extra practice.
+In this opening installment of our series on chess basics, we’ll go over the movement patterns of each piece.

 How Chess Pieces Move

 Each piece moves and captures enemy pieces in a unique way.
-Here's everything you need to know about piece movement.
+Here's everything you need to know:

 Knight